farah-qistina/UNMC-Climbers/README.md

    - Rename the script to **Update Attendance**.
    - Save the script.

-Now, both scripts will appear in the ribbon and can be run anytime directly from Excel.
+Now, both scripts should appear in the ribbon and can be run anytime directly from Excel.

 ![Automate Ribbon](assets/automate-ribbon.png)